Billiam/billiam.org/_posts/2023-01-17-color-printing.md

 For text inlays and similar small details, you'll want to use a filament that is as opaque as possible.
 Transparent colors, especially over dark "background" colors, will appear dim and muddy.

-{% include figure.html url="images/post/2023/multicolor/thin-inlay.jpg" description="2 0.3mm layers of yellow-orange over black, compared to a single colored part" alt="Black box with a small yellow inlayed border, compared to another part printed entirely with the same filament.
+{% include figure.html url="images/post/2023/multicolor/thin-inlay.jpg" description="Two 0.3mm layers of yellow-orange over black, compared to a single colored part" alt="Black box with a small yellow inlayed border, compared to another part printed entirely with the same filament.
 The border's color is less intense, and darker" %}

 When using a less opaque filament, a white or light colored filament for the background will be more forgiving.